 ‘Life has no meaning … the individual gives it meaning.’

 Francisco Sionil José has been writing since his early years.
-As a novelist he is one of the most productive and most widely read Philippine authors, in English and in many translations.
-Now, 95 years old, he is still writing columns, expressing his opinions on current affairs and reminiscing his work and his life.
+As a novelist he was one of the most productive and most widely read Philippine authors, in English and in many translations.
+On January 6, 2022 he passed away, 97 years old.
+Until his last days he was still writing columns, expressing his opinions on current affairs and reminiscing his work and his life.

 Francisco Sionil José was born on 3 December 1924, in a family of Ilocano settlers in the little village Cabugawan near the town Rosales, in the Philippine province Pangasinan.
 All around the village were rice fields.
 They lived in a peasant house with a grass roof, walls of buri palm leaves, and bamboo posts and floors.

 Like many others his family had fled from Ilocos to find more fertile soil to work and more freedom from the Spanish colonizers.
 He used this family history and his birthplace, Cabugawan, as the initial setting of the story in the novel Dusk (Po-on).

 The Philippines had been occupied by the Americans since the Spanish colonizers were driven out of the country in 1898.
 But first the Americans had to fight another cruel war against the army of the Filipino’s of the newly established First Philippine Republic, who had hoped that the Americans would support their independence.

 The father of F. Sionil José, Antonio José, was an Aglipayan minister.
 While his mother, Sofia Sionil, worked hard as a dressmaker and was also selling food in the market.
 When she found out Francisco liked to read, she borrowed books from the houses of officials in the town.
 He especially liked the classic novels, like Cervantes’ Don Quixote, but also the books of José Rizal.